TheEndHunter/MyOSProj/README.md

 ## Platforms Supported
 	[x] x86
-	[~] ARM (ImageBuilder and QemuRunner do not support ARM as C# does not have files for it.Not Tested At This Time, But Source Will Be Created)
+	[~] ARM (UNTESTED, NEEDS Scripts and Tools, as QuemuRunner and ImageBuilder don't support ARM) [x] x64
-	[x] x64
+	[x] ARM64 (UNTESTED)
-	[~] ARM64 (Not Tested At This Time, But Source Will Be Created)

 ## Building
-	!!
-Build Supported on Windows Only At This Time!!
+	Building The QuemuRunner and ImageBuilder can only support Windows at this time, the other projects can be built.
-	Run build through Visual Studios 2022 or later.
+	Recommnded to build through Visual Studios 2022 or later.

 ## Build Image
 	Run Build first!